varya/steroids/README.md

 * Xcode and command-line tools (mac app store)
 * Git with homebrew or git mac installer (but with the installer, remember to set in $PATH)

+_Latest 0.8.x is required!
+Steroids npm currently does not work with newer node versions._

-### With Node Version Manager
+### Installing With Node Version Manager

-We recommend installing with NVM, see https://github.com/creationix/nvm.
+We recommend installing with NVM, see [https://github.com/creationix/nvm](https://github.com/creationix/nvm) because it allows you to run multiple versions of node and does not require sudo at any point.

     $ curl https://raw.github.com/creationix/nvm/master/install.sh | sh